Some CKB history: 01/10/2004 to 31/12/2016

 This was one of the first:

 In 2006 I started making carbon decks for freestyle kite landboarding.
 My first team test riders were Ollie Raby, A J Philipsen & Lewis Wilby who gave considerable feedback on deck development leading to higher performance and strength.
-I have constructed 90 prototype carbon landboard decks to date and 10 kiteboards.
+I have constructed 90 prototype carbon landboard decks to date, 10 kiteboards, 3 Skimboards, 2 wakeskates and 4 skateboards.

 Flexifoil ad 2007- Lewis on LB19